NateEag/Actions/readme.rst

 The actions directory implements the project list described in the Definitions section.

 It exists to make whole-system reviews easier, while still letting project data stand alone.

 It also contains general versions of the standard action files, for miscellaneous actions that do not merit a standalone project.

-To ensure it serves this purpose, when you create an action directory, symlink it from here.
-If for some reason you have standalone action lists, symlink it from here.
+To ensure it serves this purpose, when you create an action directory, make a directory in here and hardlink the new action directory's contents from it.
+If for some reason you have standalone action lists, hardlink them from here.

 That isn't hard to handle manually, but it's easier with a script.
 A very primitive one has been written, and lives at bin/actions.py.
-It doesn't even have a usage statement yet - the 'setup' command will set up your environment for using the script, while the 'mkdir' command will create an action directory that is symlinked from the actions directory.
+It doesn't even have a usage statement yet - the 'setup' command will set up your environment for using the script, while the 'new' command will create an action directory and do the attendant housework.

 In theory, the actions directory should enable the creation of tools that rely on access to all actions.